 SOCL 350.
 Social Structure and Conflict in American Society

-This course is a historical survey and theoretical analysis of the changing social and psychological foundations of conflict in American society with special attention given to the social structure and culture as generative of civil strife and violence.
-Comparative methods and scientific models are used in search for an explanation of violence and rebellion, particularly in the contemporary setting.
+This course is a historical survey and theoretical analysis of the changing social and psychological foundations of conflict in American society with special attention given to the

 SOCL 496.
 Topics in Sociology